Calabrese Associates, P.C.

 How is a Retirement Account Split During an Illinois Divorce?

-Posted on July 19, 2024 in Division of Assets
+Posted on January 28, 2026 in Division of Assets

-Will I Have to Split My Retirement Evenly with My Spouse?
+Will I Have to Split My Retirement Evenly With My Spouse?

-As an equitable division state, it could be presumed that the marital portion of the retirement account will be split 50/50; the actual division will depend on the length of the marriage, the future earning capacity of both spouses, whether there is a significant age difference between the spouses, and the amount of non-marital assets each spouse has.
-The split of marital retirement accounts can be changed if both parties agree on a different arrangement.
+Illinois is an equitable distribution state, so the court will consider many different factors for a fair division.
+The division will depend on the length of the marriage, the future earning capacity of both spouses, whether there is a significant age difference between the spouses, and the amount of non-marital assets each spouse has.
+The split of marital retirement accounts can be changed if both parties come to their own agreement.

-How are Retirement Accounts Divided?
+How Are Retirement Accounts Divided in 2026?

 What if One Spouse Cashes Out a 401(k) to Avoid Division?